PavaniDammu/revest_task_login_crud/README.md

 # **Building a Login with Authorization and Users CRUD using Node.js + Angular + PostgreSQL**#

-Created By: Dammu Pavani, Email: dammupavani44@gmail.com
+* Created By: Dammu Pavani
+* Email: dammupavani44@gmail.com

 **Installation**
-Ensure you have Node.js, NPM, and PostgreSQL installed on your system.
+* Ensure you have Node.js, NPM, and PostgreSQL installed on your system.

 ## Project setup